 How to Reheat Barbecue

 When it comes to reheating leftover barbecue, low and slow is the best method.
-A slow to moderate oven—300 F to 325 F—works well.
+A slow to the moderate oven—300 F to 325 F—works well.
 Keep the barbecue covered so it won't dry out, and stir it occasionally.
 Or reheat it in a covered skillet or saucepan over low heat, stirring frequently.
 The microwave oven can is another option, but it tends to heat unevenly.
 If you do use the microwave, make sure you turn the container and stir the barbecue frequently.
 Check the food in several places with an instant-read thermometer to make sure the barbecue has reached 165 F, the minimum safe temperature for leftovers.

 Avoid re-smoking meats, as they can become bitter.
 Because it takes so long to reach a safe temperature, you should never use the slow cooker to reheat leftovers.